mixim-cc/notes-fe/CONTRIBUTING.md

 2. If a PR takes too many iterations for its complexity or size, we may reject it.
 3. If you stop responding we may close the PR as abandoned.
 4. If a PR is accepted, a maintainer will merge your change.
 5. If we reject the PR, we will close the pull request with a comment explaining why.
-This decision isn't always final: if you feel we have misunderstood your intended change, please continue the conversation with a comment on the PR.
+This decision isn't always final: if you feel we have misunderstood your intended change, please continue the conversation with a comment on the PR

+This Docs is not complete and it needs some changes, which we can work on later.
+Happy Contributing.